FinnE145/Lang3Website/docs/objectsAndTypes.md

 target t = 1            # Create an object of the new type
 ```

-If an variable of an existing type with it's children unchanged is used as a type, the target variable uses the original existing type:
+If a variable of an existing type with its children unchanged is used as a type, the target variable uses the original existing type:

 ```lang3
 int newType =